w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 * Use an application-specific means of encoding the values into a string’s character sequence (such as used by [WebAuthn](https://www.w3.org/TR/webauthn-2/#sctn-strings-langdir); note I18N's [comments](https://github.com/w3c/webauthn/issues?q=is%3Aissue+is%3Aopen+label%3Ai18n-needs-resolution) about this). _This solution solves a specifications immediate local needs, but does not address interoperability concerns._

 ## How would adoption work?

+Adoption of a new data type would require the same kind of rollout that other features do.
+Assuming the type were added to a release of the EMCAScript standard, this would be followed by implementation in the major engines and later adoption/deployment in browsers and other runtime hosts.
+Developers would have to use a shim initially, with full support emerging over time.

 ## What about specs that don't understand the new type?
 What about existing standards?